 Position Battles to Watch: NFC North

-It’s early, but now is the time to make notes on who’s getting the action in camps as the NFL season starts to warm up.
+It’s early, but now is the time to make notes on who’s getting the action and buzz around team activities as the NFL season starts to warm up.
 These are some of the position battles to keep an eye on as things get underway…

 Green Bay Packers

 The Packers WR corps

 The complexion of the Packers has changed drastically with Aaron Rodgers moving on to the Jets.
 Jordan Love is now the QB, for better or worse, and with that comes a new pecking order in the WR corps… or does it?
 Christian Watson is the frontrunner to lead the pack here, as he is the best size/speed combo of the group and his 22% target share over the last month of the 2022 season led all other GB WRs not named Allen Lazard.
 Romeo Doubs was productive in stints last season, though he only had 3 games over 50 yards.
 Sources close to the team have indicated that he’ll be the chain mover in 2023, but that is yet to be seen.
 The new kid in the mix is rookie Jayden Reed out of Michigan State.
 Undersized compared to the other two, Reed profiles as a slot man/kick returner.
 Quick and decisive, he found plenty of seams at the Senior Bowl.
 For my money, Watson is the Packer WR to target in fantasy first, but the great thing about this “new” offense is that potential abounds in several directions so Doubs and Reed are well worth owning too.